micaelaneus/strength-as-ccoty/02-part-ii-ritual.md

 ## PRINCIPLES

-### SLOW DOWN
+### PROTECT SACRED TIME

 Ritual reclaims time from the mundane world to spend in utterly unproductive, wildly fulfilling ways: to clarify our individual and collective intuition, celebrate all sorts of cycles, and dream.
-Get off the technocratic treadmill and start moving at a more organic pace set by the capacities and desires of the partipants in that season or ecological context.
+Get off the technocratic treadmill!
+Move at a more organic pace set by the capacities and desires of the partipants in that season or ecological context.
 Plan ritual into your schedule as non-negotiable appointments.
-Do small and short rituals that last only as long as three snaps of your fingers.
-Do practices that take so long, they disappear among the tree roots.
+Do small and short rituals that last for three snaps of your fingers.
+Do practices that take so long, ivy grows over them and they disappear among the tree roots.
 Steal back your life, as the anarchist saying goes, one sacred second at a time.

 ### BRING YOUR BODY